Pttn/rieMiner/README.md

 * [Pttn](https://github.com/Pttn), author and maintainer, contact: dev at Pttn dot me

-Parts coming from other projects and libraries are subject to their respective licenses.
-Else, this work is released under the MIT license.
-See the [LICENSE](LICENSE) or top of source files for details.
+This work is released under the MIT license, except the modified GMP code which is licensed with the LGPL license.

 ### Notable contributors